vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/04_gurUpAsana-paddhatiH.md

 32.-33.
 If the guru swerves from the path of dharma (virtue) he ought to be advised in private.
 If a degrading act of a guru is incapable of being removed either by means of advice or devotion (to God on his behalf), or service in the society of good men, one shall, abandoning his company, serve a virtuous teacher.

-(If he) wishes even (then) the wel- fare of his quondam teacher, he is freed and there is no doubt about this.
+(If he) wishes even (then) the welfare of his quondam teacher, he is freed and there is no doubt about this.
 </details>